[ Main contents start here ]

 • In regards to stock compensation and cash bonuses of Officers etc., the unpaid portion may be forfeited (malus) or repayment of the amount that has already been paid may be demanded (clawback), in the event that a serious violation has been committed regarding the delegation agreement, etc. between MUFG and Officers, etc. in relation to the duties of Officers, etc., a person resigns during his or her term of office due to personal circumstances against the wishes of MUFG, and situations such as when modifications to the financial statements after-the-fact due to significant accounting error or fraud are resolved by the Board of Directors.

 • For the remuneration of certain high earners other than executives, it is stipulated that in cases of significant amendments to the financial statements, serious violations, etc. of applicable laws, and the company's regulations, the remuneration may be subject to reduction, suspension, forfeiture, cancellation, offset with other remuneration, or return after payment.
-Furthermore, the variable remuneration for these high earners is operated within an approximate range of 0% to 200%.
+Furthermore, the variable remuneration for these high earners, in principle, is operated within a range of 0% to 200% of the base amount of performance-linked compensation.